• Skip to main content

 Can you handle it emotionally?
 You will accidentally find out about the previous owner's lifestyle: their problems and successful experiences.
 You may find out that a man died due to health and he was alone and had no family to claim his stuff.

 Let’s say you feel like you could steel yourself to deal with the above mentioned items.
 That's great because the other side of this can be very promising.
 The positive out of these “bad situations” is that the people who cannot claim their units may leave very valuable items behind.
-Some items have been in their family for years, some are piggy banks, old purses or fire safe locked boxes with cash you can take right to the bank!
+Some items have been in their family for years, including vintage engagement rings, some are piggy banks, old purses or fire safe locked boxes with cash you can take right to the bank!

 Learn all about the abandoned storage auction resale business in our book.